 Trusts may also provide various forms of asset protection from creditors, both for settlors and for beneficiaries, depending on the situation and what risks may be of concern to clients.

 One example of a lifetime trust that may be establish to address problems specific to a certain form of property is the “gun trust” by which a trustee is empowered to own, possess, and dispose of firearms with certain legal issues in mind.
 Such trusts may and often do address the issues that come up for National Firearms Act weapons, those guns and accessories that may be lawfully owned with certain appropriate licensing through the federal government such as machine guns, suppressors, short barreled rifles, short barreled shotguns, and destructive devices.
-Call for more information.
+There’s other special purpose trusts such as “land trusts.”
+Special purpose trusts often are generated without lawyers.
+A persons takes their own risks in doing so.

 This website is for informational purposes.
 All contacts are subject to firm approval as clients, and no legal representation exists by use of this website.
 Circular 230 Disclosure: any U.S. tax advice contained in this communication is not intended or written to be used, and cannot be used, for the purpose of (i) avoiding penalties under the Internal Revenue Code, or (ii) promoting, marketing or recommending to another party any matters addressed herein.